Diversity, Equity & Inclusion

 Mission Statement

-The Division of Nephrology is committed to improving patient care by providing access to healthcare in a timely and respectful manner, maintaining an inclusive environment with equitable access to support services, promoting hiring from diverse backgrounds, and continuing the education and training of Nephrology Fellows.
+The Division of Nephrology is dedicated to elevating patient care through prompt, respectful healthcare access, fostering an inclusive environment with equitable access to support services, championing recruitment from diverse backgrounds, and the continued education of our Nephrology Fellows.

 Background

-The Division of Nephrology and the Center for Immunity, Inflammation, and Regenerative Medicine assert that diversity, equity, and inclusion are fundamental to providing exceptional care for patients with kidney diseases through achieving excellence in patient care, research, and education.
+The Division of Nephrology and the Center for Immunity, Inflammation, and Regenerative Medicine emphasize that diversity, equity, and inclusion are crucial in our endeavor to provide exceptional care for patients with kidney diseases.
+This dedication reflects our commitment to excellence in patient care, research, and education.

 Vision Statement

-• Providing equitable training of nephrology fellows (MD, MBBS, and DO)
+- Equitable training opportunities for nephrology fellows (MD, MBBS, and DO).

-• Providing equitable access to home dialysis therapies
+- Widespread, equitable access to home dialysis therapies.

-• Providing equitable food, medication, and transportation security
+- Ensuring food, medication, and transportation security for all patients.

 Committee Members